Prepare for your job interview in Australia

 3. Research the company.

 Many candidates don’t spend enough time researching the company and the team.
 I remember one interview when I asked the candidate who our competitors were.
-He gave wrong answers.
+He gave the wrong answers.
 This highlighted that she had not done any research.

 Tip: We have so much information at our fingertips: LinkedIn, Google and the organisation’s website.
 Make sure you know three key things about the company.
 The panel may ask “what do you know about us?” or “What are the biggest challenges and opportunities in this industry?”